pingcap/docs-cn/encryption-at-rest.md

 aliases: ['/docs/dev/encryption at rest/']
 ---

-# Encryption at Rest <span class="version-mark">New in v4.0.0</span>
+# Encryption at Rest

+> **Note:**
+>
+> If your cluster is deployed on AWS and uses the EBS storage, it is recommended to use the EBS encryption.
+See [AWS documentation - EBS Encryption](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/EBSEncryption.html).
+You are using the non-EBS storage on AWS such as the local NVMe storage, it is recommended to use encryption at rest introduced in this document.

 Encryption at rest means that data is encrypted when it is stored.
 For databases, this feature is also referred to as TDE (transparent data encryption).
 This is opposed to encryption in flight (TLS) or encryption in use (rarely used).
 Different things could be doing encryption at rest (SSD drive, file system, cloud vendor, etc), but by having TiKV do the encryption before storage this helps ensure that attackers must authenticate with the database to gain access to data.
 For example, when an attacker gains access to the physical machine, data cannot be accessed by copying files on disk.

+## Encryption support in different TiDB components

+In a TiDB cluster, different components use different encryption methods.
+This section introduces the encryption supports in different TiDB components such as TiKV, TiFlash, PD, and Backup & Restore (BR).

+When a TiDB cluster is deployed, the majority of user data is stored on TiKV and TiFlash nodes.
+Some metadata is stored on PD nodes (for example, secondary index keys used as TiKV Region boundaries).
+To get the full benefits of encryption at rest, you need to enable encryption for all components.
+Backups, log files, and data transmitted over the network should also be considered when you implement encryption.

+### TiKV

-TiKV supports encryption at rest starting from v4.0.0.
-The feature allows TiKV to transparently encrypt data files using [AES](https://en.wikipedia.org/wiki/Advanced_Encryption_Standard) in [CTR](https://en.wikipedia.org/wiki/Block_cipher_mode_of_operation)  mode.
-To enable encryption at rest, an encryption key must be provided by user and this key is called master key.
-The master key can be provided via AWS KMS (recommended), or specifying a key stored as plaintext in a file.
+TiKV supports encryption at rest.
+This feature allows TiKV to transparently encrypt data files using [AES](https://en.wikipedia.org/wiki/Advanced_Encryption_Standard) in [CTR](https://en.wikipedia.org/wiki/Block_cipher_mode_of_operation) mode.
+To enable encryption at rest, an encryption key must be provided by the user and this key is called master key.
 TiKV automatically rotates data keys that it used to encrypt actual data files.
 Manually rotating the master key can be done occasionally.
 Note that encryption at rest only encrypts data at rest (namely, on disk) and not while data is transferred over network.
 It is advised to use TLS together with encryption at rest.

-Also from v4.0.0, BR supports S3 server-side encryption (SSE) when backing up to S3.
-A customer owned AWS KMS key can also be used together with S3 server-side encryption.

-## Warnings

-The current version of TiKV encryption has the following drawbacks.
-Be aware of these drawbacks before you get started:

-* When a TiDB cluster is deployed, the majority of user data is stored in TiKV nodes, and that data will be encrypted when encryption is enabled.
-However, a small amount of user data is stored in PD nodes as metadata (for example, secondary index keys used as TiKV region boundaries).
-As of v4.0.0, PD doesn't support encryption at rest.
-It is recommended to use storage-level encryption (for example, file system encryption) to help protect sensitive data stored in PD.
-* TiFlash supports encryption at rest since v4.0.5.
-For details, refer to [Encryption at Rest for TiFlash](#encryption-at-rest-for-tiflash-new-in-v405).
-When deploying TiKV with TiFlash earlier than v4.0.5, data stored in TiFlash is not encrypted.
+Optionally, you can use AWS KMS for both cloud and on-premises deployments.
+You can also supply the plaintext master key in a file.

-* TiKV currently does not exclude encryption keys and user data from core dumps.
+TiKV currently does not exclude encryption keys and user data from core dumps.
 It is advised to disable core dumps for the TiKV process when using encryption at rest.
 This is not currently handled by TiKV itself.

-* TiKV tracks encrypted data files using the absolute path of the files.
+TiKV tracks encrypted data files using the absolute path of the files.
 As a result, once encryption is turned on for a TiKV node, the user should not change data file paths configuration such as `storage.data-dir`, `raftstore.raftdb-path`, `rocksdb.wal-dir` and `raftdb.wal-dir`.

+### TiFlash

+TiFlash supports encryption at rest.
+Data keys are generated by TiFlash.
+All files (including data files, schema files, and temporary files) written into TiFlash (including TiFlash Proxy) are encrypted using the current data key.
+The encryption algorithms, the encryption configuration (in the `tiflash-learner.toml` file) supported by TiFlash, and the meanings of monitoring metrics are consistent with those of TiKV.

+If you have deployed TiFlash with Grafana, you can check the **TiFlash-Proxy-Details** -> **Encryption** panel.

+### PD

+Encryption-at-rest for PD is an experimental feature, which is configured in the same way as in TiKV.

+### Backups with BR

+BR supports S3 server-side encryption (SSE) when backing up data to S3.
+A customer-owned AWS KMS key can also be used together with S3 server-side encryption.
+See [BR S3 server-side encryption](/encryption-at-rest.md#br-s3-server-side-encryption) for details.

+### Logging

-* TiKV, TiDB, and PD  info logs might contain user data for debugging purposes.
+TiKV, TiDB, and PD  info logs might contain user data for debugging purposes.
 The info log and this data in it are not encrypted.
 It is recommended to enable [log redaction](/log-redaction.md).

 ## TiKV encryption at rest